-This wall is proposed to support an existing hillside where the toe of the slope is being excavated for the proposed trail.
+A retaining wall will be required along Alternative 2 between Mariemont Way and Spring Hill Drive north of US 50.
+This wall is proposed to support an existing hillside where the toe of the slope is being excavated for the proposed shared-use path.
 The anticipated maximum exposed height of the wall is 10 feet with an average exposed height of approximately 9.7 feet.
 The proposed wall is 900 feet in length.
 Stantec proposes a soldier-pile wall with a cast-in-place concrete facing to allow for aesthetic treatments.
 This wall type avoids significant disturbance to the ground behind the wall and allows a “top-down” construction sequence which is efficient and cost effective.
 This wall type is also well suited for resisting the loads from the hillside behind the wall.
 Should aesthetics not be a concern at this location, precast concrete lagging could be used between the soldier piles to reduce project cost.

+Bridge over Walton Creek

+The shared-use path will cross Walton Creek utilizing an old railroad bridge.
+The bridge was rehabilitated in 2020 by removing the superstructure and modifying the existing stone abutments to support a future superstructure.
+The overall length of the bridge is approximately 26 feet and the abutments were modified to accept up to a 14-foot wide superstructure.
+The future superstructure was anticipated to consist of 12-inch deep prestressed concrete box beams with a 3 ½-inch thick asphalt wearing surface.

+For the purpose of this Feasibility Study, Stantec compared the cost of a prestressed concrete box beam bridge with asphalt wearing surface to the cost of a prefabricated steel truss bridge with a concrete deck.
+Both structures will have railings appropriate for the shared-use path and will be capable of supporting an H15 load.
+The steel truss would utilize weathering steel, so long-term maintenance costs for the two superstructures will be similar.
+Our preliminary study indicates the prefabricated superstructure is approximately 10-15 percent less expensive than the prestressed concrete box beams.
+Additionally, the structure type will be compatible with other nearby bridges on the shared-use path.